-Saint John Baptist Cathedral of Miragoane (hereafter referred to as the Cathedral) was originally constructed in the 1880's and is one of the oldest Cathedrals in Miragoane- a coastal town approximately 80 km west of Port-au-Prince, the capital of Haiti.
+Saint John Baptist Cathedral of Miragoane (hereafter referred to as the Cathedral) was originally constructed in 1880 and is one of the oldest Cathedrals in Miragoane- a coastal town approximately 80 km west of Port-au-Prince, the capital of Haiti.

-The building has a floor area of approximately 580 m and is nearly rectangular.
-It is constructed using concrete floors with an unreinforced stone masonry (URSM) walls over stone masonry foundations.
+The building has an area of approximately 580 m2 and is nearly rectangular; constructed using concrete floors with an unreinforced masonry and stone walls over stone masonry foundations.
 There is a ground floor, and a mezzanine with access to the upper tower that houses the bell.
 The roof structure is assembled with trusses that combine both wood and steel and is approximately 13.9 m tall at its peak.
 The roof is supported by the walls on the exterior and by uniformly placed columns along the interior.
 The front entrance of the cathedral has a bell tower that stands approximately 30.5 m high.
 The tower is constructed with steel frames above the walls.
-There is a concrete mezzanine that sits approximately 7 m above the finished floor of the Cathedral.
-The wall thicknesses along the perimeter vary from 500 mm to 750 mm and are the primary gravity- and lateral-load resisting members.
+There is a concrete mezzanine that sits about 7m above the finished floor of the cathedral.
+The walls along the perimeter vary from 500 mm to 750 mm in thickness and are the primary gravity and lateral load resisting members.
+Figure 1 presents a recent picture of the building.
+Unreinforced stone masonry (URSM) walls are used to resist gravity and lateral loading.

-Figure 1.Photograph of the Cathedral, Looking east
+Figure 1.
+Photograph of the Cathedral, Looking east